-This two-part course is especially for tradespeople involved in renovating existing buildings, and householders with the same technical knowledge as a tradesperson.
+This course, which runs over three evenings, is especially for construction professionals involved in renovating existing buildings, and householders with the same technical knowledge as professionals.
+It's ideal for:

 It’s a chance to update your existing knowledge and learn about building techniques and materials used to make properties more energy efficient and resilient to extreme weather like flooding.

 This course will give you a detailed knowledge on refurbishing and improving buildings to make them more sustainable, reducing energy consumption and improving energy efficiency.

 It covers domestic and non-domestic buildings, and the main focus is on traditionally-built homes (e.g. solid-wall houses built before 1920).

 The course will help you make decisions about materials to use for different types of properties, depending on the way they were built and their location.
 This includes a consideration of different types of lime and their specification.

 These factors are particularly important for choosing the right types of insulation, render and pointing, in order to provide clients with warm, damp-free homes.